Xavier vs. Delaware College Basketball Predictions & Picks - December 5

 Xavier vs. Delaware Predictions & Picks: Spread, Total - December 5

-Tuesday's contest between the Xavier Musketeers (4-4) and the Delaware Fightin' Blue Hens (5-3) at Cintas Center should be a lopsided matchup, as our computer prediction projects a final score of 77-65 and heavily favors Xavier to take home the win.
-Tipoff is at 6:30 PM ET on December 5.
+Tuesday's game that pits the Xavier Musketeers (4-4) versus the Delaware Fightin' Blue Hens (5-3) at Cintas Center has a good chance to be a one-sided matchup based on our computer prediction, which projects a final score of 77-65 in favor of Xavier, who is heavy favorites by our model.
+Game time is at 6:30 PM ET on December 5.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!